DarkHawk727/LeetCode-Solutions/Algorithms and Data Structures for Beginners.md

 - Composed of `ListNode`s, which hold the value and a pointer to the next element.
 - Because they point to the next element, we can place them in discontinuous places in memory and can easily append and remove elements.
-- Getting the last element has the following pseudocode, we continuously traverse the listnodes via pointers until we reach the tail, whose next pointer is `None`:
+- Getting the last element has the following pseudocode: we continuously traverse the `ListNode`s via pointers until we reach the tail, whose next pointer is `None`:

 ```py
 current = head